v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Additional Experimental Results

 \section{Additional Experimental Results}

-\paragraph{MLLMs vs. their base LLMs.} MLLMs are usually derived from a pre-trained base LLM by adding a visual encoder or multimodal modules.
-For instance, Qwen2.5-VL-72B extends Qwen2.5-72B, and Qwen2.5-Omni extends Qwen2.5-7B (see Table~\ref{tab:desc-only-base-vs-ml}).
-In the Text-Only setup, Qwen2.5-Omni surpasses Qwen2.5-7B with a SentBERT score of 0.740 (vs. 0.692) and an F1 score of 0.698 (vs. 0.667) on Open-ended QA task, suggesting that multimodal training can confer advantages even when only textual descriptions are available—possibly because the model has learned richer contextual associations during training.
-Please refer to Table~\ref{tab:add_mllmvsllm} for more details on humor explanation and caption matching tasks.

-\paragraph{Background knowledge does not necessarily improve video humor understanding.} The results in Table~\ref{tab:main-result} and Table~\ref{tab:background_dependent} show that there is no significant difference between the mean scores and the scores for videos that need background knowledge to perceive humor under Video+Audio setting.
-For example, under the Video+Audio setting, the Gemini-2.5-flash attains an average F1 score of on the Explanation task for Background-Dependent videos 0.568, which is statistically similar to its F1 score of 0.550 on the full dataset.
-This suggests that the language-model component of MLLMs already encodes most of the cultural background knowledge necessary for humor comprehension, meaning that the absence of explicit background knowledge in the input does not significantly degrade their performance.
-MLLMs do not show a significant disadvantage in understanding videos that require background knowledge compared to those that do not, potentially because video humor rarely relies on specific background knowledge, making it universally understandable.
+\paragraph{Comparable performance on videos with and without background knowledge requirements.} The results in Table~\ref{tab:background_dependent} show that model performance on Background-Dependent videos is largely comparable to that on the full dataset in the Video-Only setting.
+For example, video-SALMONN-2 attains an average SentBERT of 0.271 on the humor explanation task for background-dependent videos, which is statistically similar to its SentBERT of 0.269 on the full dataset.
+This suggests that the language-model component of MLLMs already encodes most of the cultural background knowledge necessary for humor comprehension, meaning that \emph{the absence of explicit background knowledge in the input does not significantly degrade their performance}.
+MLLMs show a comparable performance in understanding videos that require background knowledge compared to those that do not, potentially because video humor rarely relies on specific background knowledge, making it universally understandable.

 \paragraph{Proprietary MLLMs show stronger resilience to multimodal inputs compared to public MLLMs.}